CoreumFoundation/CoreDEX-API/README.md

 ## Installation and running of the Friendly DEX

+There are 3 provided methods of running the Friendly DEX:

+* Localhost with handy shell start scripts: Good for development and testing
+* Docker-compose: Good for testing and development
+* Kubernetes example deployment files: Handy for production

+### Get up and running on localhost

 Getting the CoreDEX running on your local (unix or linux) system takes just a few minutes.

 To run the CoreDEX you need to have the following installed: